Rental Property Landscaping: Who's Responsible in Florida?

 Who pays an HOA fine when a rental's yard breaks the rules?

-The fix is a clause that does two jobs: obligates the tenant to follow the HOA's rules, and passes any fine caused by the tenant's violation through to the tenant.
-That doesn't change who the HOA bills first — it's still you — but it gives you a contractual right to recover it.
+Notice, too, who gets the 14-day notice and stands at that hearing: you.
+So write the clause to do two jobs: obligate the tenant to follow the HOA's rules, and pass any fine caused by the tenant's violation through to the tenant.
+That doesn't change who the association comes to first — it's still you — but it gives you a contractual right to recover it.
+A lot of HOAs also require the landlord to handle lawn care directly, and some won't let you delegate it to a tenant at all, so the community's covenants need a read before you assign anything.
 If you want to understand how association rules shape a Florida rental more broadly, our breakdown of HOA rental restrictions in Florida covers the rest of the picture.

 What should a Florida landscaping lease clause actually say?